pitchmuc/adobe-analytics-api-2.0/docs/main.md

 Arguments:
 * scheduleUUID : REQUIRED : the scheduled Request UUID

+#### getShares
+Returns a list of all shares available for the company.

+#### getShare
+Returns a specific share information.\
+Arguments:
+* shareId : REQUIRED : The share ID to be retrieved

+#### getShareComponents
+Returns a list of components shared.\
+Arguments:
+* componentType : REQUIRED : The component type to be retrieved (dashboard, bookmark, calculatedMetric, project, dateRange, metric, dimension, virtualReportSuite, scheduledJob, alert, classificationSet)
+* componentIds : REQUIRED : List of component IDs to be retrieved

+#### getReportSuiteTimeZones
+Return the list of timezones ID that can be used for reportSuite creation.

+#### getDataSourceAccounts
+List all Data Sources accounts for a given report suite ID\
+Arguments:
+* rsid : REQUIRED : The report suite ID to retrieve the data source accounts for.

+#### getDataSourceAccount
+Retrieve a specific Data Source account by its ID.\
+Arguments:
+* rsid : REQUIRED : The report suite ID to which the data source account belongs.
+* accountId : REQUIRED : The ID of the data source account to retrieve.

+#### getDataSourceJobs
+Retrieve all jobs associated with a Data Sources account.
+Jobs are automatically created with each file upload.\
+Arguments:
+* rsid : REQUIRED : The report suite ID to which the data source account belongs.
+* accountId : REQUIRED : The ID of the data source account to retrieve jobs for.
+* status : OPTIONAL : Possible to filter for certain status: "uploaded", "processing", "success", "failure", and "deleted"
+* start_date : OPTIONAL : The start date to filter jobs from (format: 'YYYY-MM-DD hh:mm:ss').
+* end_date : OPTIONAL : The end date to filter jobs to (format: 'YYYY-MM-DD hh:mm:ss').
+* format : OPTIONAL : format of the output.
+2 values "df" for dataframe (default) and "raw" for raw json.

+#### getDataSourceJob
+Retrieve a specific Data Source job by its ID.\
+Arguments:
+* rsid : REQUIRED : The report suite ID to which the data source account belongs.
+* accountId : REQUIRED : The ID of the data source account to which the job belongs.
+* jobId : REQUIRED : The ID of the data source job to retrieve.

+#### getExportClassificationFile
+Retrieve the file based on the job ID created and possibly the filename.\
+Arguments:
+* jobId : REQUIRED : The job ID
+* fileName : OPTIONAL : If the filename is provided.
+* listFile : OPTIONAL : Boolean if you want to retrieve a list of export file

+#### getCloudLocation
+Get a specific cloud location by its UUID.\
+Arguments:
+* uuid : REQUIRED : The UUID of the cloud location

+#### getCloudLocations
+Returns the list of all cloud Locations for a specified organization.\
+Arguments:
+* accountUuid : OPTIONAL : The account UUID to filter the locations (default None)
+* application : OPTIONAL : The application to filter the locations.
+Possible values: "TAXONOMIST", "DATA_WAREHOUSE", "DATA_FEED"
+* limit : OPTIONAL : The number of items to be returned (default 1000)

+#### getCloudAccountProperties
+Returns the list of properties that can be used for the definition in the createCloudLocation method.
+Arguments:
+* accountType : REQUIRED : The type of account.
+Possible values: email, ftp, sftp, gcp, azure, azure_rbac, azure_sas, s3, s3_role_arn

+#### getCloudAccounts
+Returns the list of all cloud accounts for the company.\
+Arguments:
+* accountType : OPTIONAL : The type of the account to filter the accounts.
+Possible values: "s3", "GCS", "ADLS", "AZURE_BLOB" (default None)

 ### Create methods

 The Adobe Analytics API 2.0 provides some endpoint to create elements in your Analytics setup.